muziejus/wandering-rocks/README.md

 the episode, it becomes possible to plot out a timeline of events, which is what this visualization does.
 We know person *x* was at place _n_ to meet person *y*, but over at _m_ later to meet person *z*.
-But through the intrusions, we also know where *x* and *z* were at the same time, though separate from one another.
+But through the intrusions, we also know where *y* and *z* were at the same time, though separate from one another.
 These collisions are nowhere clearer than in the final section, which features a viceregal cavalcade riding from Phoenix Park to the Mirus Bazaar in Ballsbridge, thereby riding straight through downtown